openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

 Interrupt Capability
 ^^^^^^^^^^^^^^^^^^^^
-GPIO pins can be used to receive interrupts from external devices.
+GPIO input pins can be used to receive interrupts from external devices.
 Since the output value is also reflected on the corresponding input pin, even software can trigger interrupts by driving a particular output pin.

 Interrupt Types
 ^^^^^^^^^^^^^^^